Configurable Objects and Their Associations

 Policy Associations

-Policies are assigned to WANs and LANs in Sites for non-agent based network devices.
+Policies are assigned to WANs and LANs within Sites for non-agent-based network devices.

-Allow/Block lists are assigned to policy in various configuration possibilities.
+Allow/Block lists are assigned to policies in various configuration scenarios.

 Organizations